Faculty & Staff Directory

 Recent Research with Students

 Dr. Huebner welcomes students as part of his research team on children's well-being.
 He has chaired more than 50 dissertations and theses.
-His work with students has been recognized through awards at the University of South Carolina and Western Illinois University.
-The quality of his research mentoring at the graduate level has been demonstrated through the success of his students in terms of obtaining faculty positions (e.g., University of Michigan, University of Kentucky, University of South Florida, University of West Virginia School of Medicine) as well earning awards for their own scholarly contributions (e.g., APA Division 16 Lightner Witmer Award).
-His students have obtained APA internships and post doctoral positions (e.s.
-John Hopkins Children’s Hospital of Los Angeles) have all received matches.
+His work with students has been recognized through teaching awards at the University of South Carolina and Western Illinois University.
+The quality of his research mentoring at the graduate level has been demonstrated through the success of his students in terms of obtaining faculty positions (e.g., University of Michigan, University of Kentucky, University of South Florida, University of Virginia) as well earning awards for their own scholarly contributions (e.g., APA Division 16 Lightner Witmer Award, journal editorships).
+His students have obtained APA internships and post doctoral positions (e.g. Johns Hopkins, Children’s Hospital of Los Angeles) and all students have all received matches.
 His students have excelled locally as well.
 For example, his students have won numerous awards through the USC Graduate School.

 Dr. Scott Huebner's Life Satisfaction Scales